FPGAwars/apio/README.md

 ![][linux-logo]&nbsp;&nbsp;&nbsp;![][macosx-logo]&nbsp;&nbsp;&nbsp;![][windows-logo]&nbsp;&nbsp;&nbsp;![][ubuntu-logo]&nbsp;&nbsp;&nbsp;![][raspbian-logo]

-**TL;DR, Apio is an extremely easy to install and use open-source toolbox for programming FPGA boards.**

 ## What is Apio?

 * Apio is an **extremely easy to use** toolbox for programming FPGAs in **Verilog** and **System Verilog**.